pkielblock/pkielblock/README.md

 ## Hi there!
 I'm Pedro 😀

-* 📚 - Currently At College - System Analysis and Development.
+* 📚 - Currently at College - System Analysis and Development.
 * ♦ - I Speak English and Portuguese.

 <div>